 - An overview of the forensic accounting legal environment

-- An understanding the forensic accountant’s responsibility, forensic accounting and fraud examination
+- An understanding of the forensic accountant’s responsibility, forensic accounting and fraud examination

 - Methodologies to identify and categorize fraudulent practices